Overall At-Risk Score: 51

 Frangula purshiana is listed as being of “Least Concern” by the IUCN Red List.

 Part of Plant Used/Active Medicinal Compounds:

-Several Native American tribes in the region used portions of the tree as a laxative, a practice still continued by modern pharmaceutical companies today, who make dietary supplements out of the bark.
+Several Native American tribes in the region used portions of the tree as a laxative, a practice still continued by modern pharmaceutical companies, who make dietary supplements out of the bark.
 It is also occasionally used as a flavoring in food and liquor.

-Before it’s ban as a laxative ingredient in over-the-counter medicine, Cascara was one of the most widely used laxatives in the world, and in a single year, over 5 million pounds of bark was processed for use in medicine.
-Though the market for Cascara has faded over time, it’s still sold as a dietary supplement and remains in some demand.
+Before its ban as a laxative ingredient in over-the-counter medicine, Cascara was one of the most widely used laxatives in the world, and in a single year, over 5 million pounds of bark was processed for use in medicine.
+Though the market for Cascara has faded over time, it is still sold as a dietary supplement and remains in some demand.

 Wild Harvesting Impact On Other Species and Lookalikes: